KSpiliop/LPSOLVE_in_Python/README.md

 **LPSOLVE** is an excellent open source solver for mathematical programming problems.
 It can be used for linear (LP), integer (IP) and mixed integer linear (MILP) problems.
 It is distributed under the [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "GNU Lesser General Public License").

 All documentation for LPSOLVE can be found [here](http://lpsolve.sourceforge.net/5.5/ "LPSOLVE").
 This short tutorial shows how to use LPSOLVE from Python in Windows.
-It is also available as a Jupiter notebook here **xxxx**.
+It is also available as a Jupiter notebook [here](https://github.com/KSpiliop/LPSOLVE_in_Python/blob/master/Notebook/Calling%2BLPSOLVE%2Bfrom%2BPython.ipynb "Notebook")

 <h2 style="color:blue;">Installation of LPSOLVE in Windows</h2>